 - Perform other duties as assigned.

-- Must be native speaker of French; citizenship or extensive tenure in France preferred
+- Must be native speaker of French

 - Bachelor’s degree or foreign equivalent and training in French language instruction.
 Master’s degree a plus!